 Merchandising and crowdfunding

-These workshops and feedback sessions (as well as access to the studio's technology and materials) are offered in exchange for light assistance with studio tasks—mailing packages, running local errands, gathering reference materials, and scanning artwork.
+These workshops and feedback sessions (as well as access to the studio's technology and materials) are offered without expectation of any quid-pro-quo.
+You’re here to work on your own projects and learn.
 There are also occasionally paid opportunities to assist with flatting pages and performing more specialized work for members of the studio.
-Studio-related tasks usually account for an hour or two of each day, leaving participants plenty of time for self-directed work and receiving feedback.

-As a not-for-profit collective, we are dedicated to maintaining a fair balance of labor and investment in all these activities.
+As a not-for-profit collective, we are dedicated to maintaining a non-exploitative environment.

 We're always excited to hear from creators who are already making comics on their own, learning their way around social media, and looking to hone their professional skills.
 As a studio of busy freelancers, we prioritize those who can carry on self-directed projects and proactively ask for feedback.
 The ability to read a room and play well with others is a must, as is an independent work ethic.
 While we have no educational pre-requisites, we do require all applicants to be over the age of 18.